tplet/php-test-apod/README.md

 The goal of this PHP test is to take you to space with the [picture of the day by the Nasa](https://apod.nasa.gov/apod/archivepixFull.html).
 We want to display a page on our website that will show us the current picture of the day (and its description).
-To achieve that, The Nasa gives us an API to fetch the data  on their server.
-Unfortunately, This API has a limit of the number of calls we can make.
+To achieve that, NASA gives us an API to fetch the data from their server.
+Unfortunately, This API has a limit on the number of calls we can make.
 So we will store the images on our side.

 Here is an example of the response by the API :